ariadnavigo/minitimer/README.md

-# Mini Timer - Just a small timer
+# Mini Timer - A timer in your terminal

 Mini Timer is a very simple timer that lives in the terminal of your Linux-based system.